🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Medium shot, straight-on: A camper wall featuring mounted plug-in sconces with cord covers, a magnetic spice strip, peg rail with mugs and utensils, adhesive hooks holding hats, and a mounted USB hub near a dining banquette; clear countertops and uncluttered surfaces, calm vibe; soft daylight.

-I tried wall-mounted hooks and rails a few years ago and was surprised how much calmer the space felt right away.
-Clear counters make a huge difference in a small camper.
+We added wall-mounted hooks and rails a few years ago and were surprised how much calmer the space felt right away.
+Mount everything you reasonably can: lights, organizing rails, even the paper towel holder.
+Clear counters make a huge difference, and if storage is your weak spot, these small camper storage ideas pair perfectly with going vertical.

 • Lighting: Plug-in sconces with cord covers look custom and don’t hog surfaces.